-- 103 PRINCIPLES OF ADVERTISING
+103 PRINCIPLES OF ADVERTISING

 Review of basic principles and functions of current advertising practice.
-Includes overview of related distributive institutions, media types and economic functions of advertising. - 106 VISUAL PROMOTION 3 credits Studio course in retail display and promotion techniques.
-Window, interior and point of purchase categories, principles of design as in visual design, elements of design, color theory, lettering, printing process, layout to camera-ready art. - 201 PRINCIPLES OF WHOLESALING 2 credits Examination of wholesaler and wholesaling function.
-Attention given to buying process and relationship of ultimate consumer to wholesaler. - 202 RETAILING FUNDAMENTALS
+Includes overview of related distributive institutions, media types and economic functions of advertising.

+106 VISUAL PROMOTION 3 credits

+Studio course in retail display and promotion techniques.
+Window, interior and point of purchase categories, principles of design as in visual design, elements of design, color theory, lettering, printing process, layout to camera-ready art.

+201 PRINCIPLES OF WHOLESALING 2 credits Examination of wholesaler and wholesaling function.
+Attention given to buying process and relationship of ultimate consumer to wholesaler.

-Presents basic principles and practices of retailing operations, including site selection, buying, pricing and promotion practices.
-Use is made of extensive projects and investigations and actual retail operations. - 203 FUNDAMENTALS OF INDUSTRIAL DISTRIBUTION 3 credits An introductory examination of the industrial distribution network and pertinent intermediaries involved.
-Includes wholesalers, service institutions and other channel members. - 210 CONSUMER SERVICE FUNDAMENTALS 2 credits Discussion of problems facing business today created by social issues in society.
-Emphasis on understanding viewpoints of all groups involved. - 212 PRINCIPLES OF SALES 3 credits Study of basic principles of selling, emphasizing individual demonstrations and sales projects.
-Includes a review of the sales function as integral part of marketing process. - 215 ADVERTISING PROJECTS
+RETAILING FUNDAMENTALS 202 3 credits Presents basic principles and practices of retailing operations, including site selection, buying, pricing and promotion practices.
+Use is made of extensive projects and investigations and actual retail operations

+FUNDAMENTALS OF INDUSTRIAL DISTRIBUTION 203 An introductory examination of the industrial distribution network and pertinent intermediaries involved.
+Includes wholesalers, service institutions and other channel members

+CONSUMER SERVICE FUNDAMENTALS 210 2 credits Discussion of problems facing business today created by social issues in society.
+Emphasis on understanding viewpoints of all groups involved.

+212 PRINCIPLES OF SALES

+Study of basic principles of selling, emphasizing individual demonstrations and sales projects.
+Includes a review of the sales function as integral part of marketing process.

-Prerequisites: 2520:103 and 106.
+ADVERTISING PROJECTS 215 2 credits Prerequisites: 2520:103 and 106.
 A workshop for students interested in developing their advertising and creative promotional skills.
-Projects would include 'real world' situations facing prospective users of advertising. - 217 MERCHANDISING PROJECTS
+Projects would include 'real world' situations facing prospective users of advertising.

-Prerequisite: 2520:101 and 202.
-Students will be charged with 'creating' a retail operation including the establishment and defense of planning, site selection, merchandise and pricing, and promotion strategies. - 219 SALES PROJECTS Prerequisite: 2520:212.
+217 MERCHANDISING PROJECTS 2 credits Prerequisite: 2520:101 and 202.
+Students will be charged with 'creating' a retail operation including the establishment and defense of planning, site selection, merchandise and pricing, and promotion strategies.

+219 SALES PROJECTS 2 credits

+Prerequisite: 2520:212.
 Allows students to sharpen the skills necessary to make an effective sales presentation.
 Extensive use of video tape analysis.
-Team as well as individual sales strategies. - 290 SPECIAL TOPICS: MARKETING AND SALES
+Team as well as individual sales strategies.

-(May be repeated for a total of four credits) Prerequisite: permission.
+SPECIAL TOPICS: MARKETING AND SALES 290 1-3 credits (May be repeated for a total of four credits) Prerequisite: permission.
 Selected topics or subject areas of interest in marketing and sales.